SummerSlam (2009): Main event matches

-CM Punk defeated Jeff Hardy in a Tables, Ladders, and Chairs match to become World Heavyweight Champion.
+CM Punk defeated Jeff Hardy in a Tables, Ladders, and Chairs match to win SmackDown's World Heavyweight Championship.

 The main event was the Tables, Ladders, and Chairs match for the World Heavyweight Championship between Jeff Hardy and CM Punk.
 Punk tried to climb a ladder, but Hardy stopped him.
 Hardy set up a chair in front of Punk and attempted a leg lariat, but Punk countered and dropped Hardy onto the chair.
 Punk executed a suicide dive on Hardy and Punk then attempted another chair shot on Hardy but Hardy countered.
 Punk tried to run Hardy into the steel steps but Hardy reversed Punk, which Punk jumped on the top step to avoid collision and tried to jump onto Hardy, but Hardy hit Punk with a chair while Punk was in mid-air.
 Hardy placed Punk on a table and dove off the top rope but Punk avoided Hardy, knocking Hardy through the table.
 Punk tried to climb a ladder but Hardy stopped him with a sunset flip powerbomb.
 Hardy tried to climb the ladder, but Punk stopped him.
 Punk executed a superplex onto a ladder on Hardy.
 Punk attempted a GTS, but Hardy countered and threw Punk through a table.
 Hardy tried to climb the ladder but Punk leapt off the top rope and stopped him.
 Hardy executed a Swanton Bomb off a ladder on Punk through a broadcast table.
 Back in the ring, Punk and Hardy climbed the ladder and fought until Punk knocked Hardy off the ladder and retrieved the title belt to win the match.
 As he was celebrating, the lights briefly went out and The Undertaker appeared, performing a chokeslam on Punk as the event ended.